-- (a) If you intend to deal in Grange securities you must first notify the Company Secretary in writing of your intention to deal.
-If you are the Company Secretary you must notify the Managing Director and vice versa. - (b) If you subsequently deal in those securities you must confirm the dealing in writing to the Company Secretary within 3 business days after the dealing.
+- (a) If you intend to deal in Grange securities you must first notify the Company Secretary in writing of your intention to deal and seek and obtain approval from the Managing Director prior to undertaking any trade. - (b) Following the granting of permission to trade from the Managing Director if you subsequently deal in those securities you must confirm the dealing in writing to the Company Secretary within two business days after the dealing.
 If you are the Company Secretary you must provide confirmation to the Managing Director and vice versa.
-The confirmation must include: - your name; - the name of any person who dealt on your behalf e.g. family trust or company, spouse, etc; - details of your interest in the Grange securities the subject of the dealing; - the date of the dealing; - the number of Grange securities bought or sold; - the amount paid or received for those securities; and

-• the number of Grange securities held by you (directly or indirectly) before and after the dealing.
+The confirmation must include: - your name; - the name of any person who dealt on your behalf e.g. family trust or company, spouse, etc; - details of your interest in the Grange securities the subject of the dealing; - the date of the dealing; - the number of Grange securities bought or sold; - the amount paid or received for those securities; and - the number of Grange securities held by you (directly or indirectly) before and after the dealing.